trikitrok/text-processing-kata-experiments-ts/README.md

 ## Constraints.

-- Introduce variations in behavior by composition, not modification of the existing code:
+- Introduce variations in behavior by composition, not modification of the existing code.

 ### Tools